State Farm Defensive Driving Course Answers

 1. Hazard Perception and Awareness

 This section teaches drivers to identify potential dangers before they become immediate threats.
-As an example, recognizing a distracted driver, a pedestrian crossing, or a vehicle changing lanes unexpectedly.
-The course emphasizes the importance of scanning the road ahead, checking mirrors regularly, and maintaining a safe following distance That's the part that actually makes a difference.
-Less friction, more output..
+To give you an idea, recognizing a distracted driver, a pedestrian crossing, or a vehicle changing lanes unexpectedly.
+The course emphasizes the importance of scanning the road ahead, checking mirrors regularly, and maintaining a safe following distance And that's really what it comes down to..

 Common Question: What is the primary goal of hazard perception in defensive driving?